 Oklahoma Transportation Center.
 Oklahoma State University and the University of Oklahoma established the Oklahoma Transportation Center (OTC) as a cooperative venture with the Oklahoma Department of Transportation (ODOT), and other transportation agencies, operators and suppliers.
 The mission of the Center is to develop and transmit knowledge through research, training, technical assistance, and technology transfer to enhance the transportation systems that touch the lives of the people of Oklahoma and the nation.
 This mission is straightforward; it is to solve problems in all areas of transportation.

-The School of Civil and Environmental Engineering offers five programs leading to post-baccalaureate degrees-the Master of Civil Engineering degree, the Master of Environmental Engineering degree, the Master of Science degree in civil engineering, the Master of Science degree in environmental engineering, and the Doctor of Philosophy degree.
-The Master of Civil Engineering and the Master of Environmental Engineering degrees are graduate professional degrees with increased emphasis on professional practice through a broad spectrum of management, economic and technical studies and the incorporation of actual engineering design experience before graduation.
-The Master of Science degree, on the other hand, is characterized by a higher degree of technical specialization in a particular area of study.
+The School of Civil and Environmental Engineering offers three programs leading to post-baccalaureate degrees the Master of Science degree in civil engineering, the Master of Science degree in environmental engineering, and the Doctor of Philosophy degree.
+The Master of Science degree is characterized by a technical specialization in a particular area of study.
 The Doctor of Philosophy degree is designed to prepare a student for research and for the teaching profession in engineering.